unslyu/MagicalAI/README.md

-Simple code that allows you to input how happy you are and remembers it so you can look back at how happy you were.
+Really simple code that remebers how happy you are.